Explore Oregon’s fascinating history at the Oregon Historical Society on downtown’s South Park Blocks, across from the Portland Art Museum.

-The museum’s collection includes more than 85,000 pieces, including Native American artifacts, memorabilia from Portland’s 1905 Lewis and Clark Exposition and the “Portland Penny” — the very coin tossed in the air by city founders Asa Lovejoy (from Boston, Mass.) and Francis Pettygrove (of Portland, Maine) to determined which of their hometowns would be the new city’s namesake (“Portland” beat “Boston” on two out of the three tosses).
+The museum’s collection includes more than 85,000 pieces, including Native American artifacts, memorabilia from Portland’s 1905 Lewis and Clark Exposition and the “Portland Penny” — the very coin tossed in the air by city founders Asa Lovejoy (from Boston, Mass.) and Francis Pettygrove (of Portland, Maine) to determine which of their hometowns would be the new city’s namesake (“Portland” beat “Boston” on two out of the three tosses).

 The museum features many permanent and rotating exhibits covering local history both before and after Oregon became a state in 1859.
 One of the most popular exhibits is the award-winning “Oregon My Oregon,” which tells the state’s story from the region’s earliest inhabitants through the Oregon Trail period and early settlements and industries.
 Although there is plenty of Oregon-specific content, other featured exhibits have included national themes like “Windows on America,” a world-class collection of presidential history and artifacts.